ElisabettaCostantino/ElisabettaCostantino.github.io/README.md

 *An interactive interpretation of Gianmaria Potenza's work using Computer Vision (YOLO/MediaPipe) and Live Electronics.*

 #### [**Ambiente 1: Frammenti di una Lauda**](./ambiente1_frammentidiunalauda.html)
-*A contemporary reinterpretation of the "Laudes Creaturarum" focusing on memory rarefaction and machine autonomy.*
+*A contemporary reinterpretation of the "Laudes Creaturarum" focusing on memory rarefaction and machine autonomy based on Ambiente1 environment (YOLO/MediaPipe).*

 ---